Chicago, IL Businesses Use Syed Law for Trademark Attorney Services

 2. How Much Do You Charge?

 Syed Law offers three flat fee trademark attorney packages for Chicago, IL entrepreneurs.
-Packages start with trademark attorney fees at $399, plus a separate $350 government filing fee.
+Packages start at $949 (filing fee included).

 While Syed Law’s fees are slightly more expensive than your average “trademark filing company,” our work product is superior.
 In addition, my fees are more competitive than traditional, bill-by-the-hour, trademark law firms.